I am the Member of Parliament for the Lichfield Constituency.

 In Opposition, I was shadow trade minister drawing on my experience selling radio and tv studio systems abroad and then became a senior whip.

 In 2010, I was moved to the Government Whips’ Office as the Government Pairing Whip and I enjoyed the rather grand title of ‘Lord Commissioner of Her Majesty’s Treasury’.
 My duties included ensuring that sufficient numbers of coalition MPs are available to pass Government legislation in the House of Commons.
 I resigned from the Government in 2012 (see News) and was appointed Vice Chairman of the Conservative Party.
 In the May 2015 General Election, my majority increased yet again amidst a field of 6 candidates capturing 55.2% of the total votes cast.
-My overall majority was increased to 18,189 which increased again in 2017.
+My overall majority was increased to 18,189 which increased in the 2017 general election, and then yet again in 2019 to 23,638.

 Prior to Parliament, I ran an electronics business and exported systems made in the UK to 48 countries worldwide.